 Online Seminar/Webcast/CLEtoGo Policies

-Cancellations must be in writing and faxed to the CLE department at 602.271.4930 or email email@example.com and include the word "Cancel" in the subject line.
+Cancellations must be made in writing and either emailed to email@example.com (and in the subject line, include the word "Cancel") or faxed to the CLE department at 602.271.4930.
 Cancellations for webcasts must be submitted at least 48 hours prior to the seminar.
 No refunds will be given for cancellations less than 48 hours prior to a webcast.
 You will be given a refund of the seminar fee paid, minus a $25 administrative fee.
 Vouchers cannot be issued.
-If you are unable to view the webcast the day of the program, you will have one year to view it.
+If you are unable to view the webcast the day of the program, you will have one year to view the archived program.
 Transfers from a live seminar to the webcast may be made less than 48 hours prior to the program start time.
 We're sorry, but transfers will not be granted after the program start time.

 Online seminars, webcasts and CLEtoGo downloads must be purchased through our eLearning website: azbar.inreachce.org.

 To pay by check, print the online form (PDF or Word version) and mail it with the check to the State Bar.
 Purchase orders cannot be used for online, webcast or CLEtoGo registrations.
 You will not be registered or have access to the program until we receive payment.

 Note: Registration for CLE On-Demand (Online CLE), CLEtoGo, CLE Webcasts and audio or video self-study grants only the registered attendee use of the program.
 User agrees that he/she will not share CDs, DVDs, log- in information, course materials, or online access without prior approval from the State Bar of Arizona.